Active Substance: ipilimumab

 Pharmacotherapeutic Group: Antineoplastic agents

-Yervoy is indicated for the treatment of advanced (unresectable or metastatic) melanoma in adults.
+Yervoy is indicated for the treatment of advanced (unresectable or metastatic) melanoma in adults, and adolescents 12 years of age and older.

 How is Yervoy used?

-Yervoy is given as an infusion into a vein over 90 minutes.
+Yervoy is available as a concentrate that is made up into a solution for infusion (drip) into a vein and given over 90 minutes.
 The patient receives four doses in total, with three weeks between each dose.
 Doses may need to be delayed if certain side effects occur, and treatment may have to be stopped altogether if side effects are severe.
 The recommended dose for each infusion is 3 mg per kilogram body weight.

 How does Yervoy work?

 The active substance in Yervoy, ipilimumab, is a monoclonal antibody.
-A monoclonal antibody is an antibody (a type of protein) that has been designed to recognise and attach to a specific structure (called an antigen) that is found in certain cells in the body.
+A monoclonal antibody is a type of protein that has been designed to recognise and attach to a specific target on cells in the body.

-The CHMP noted that Yervoy has been shown to improve survival in a condition where overall survival rates are low.
+The European Medicines Agency noted that Yervoy improves survival in a condition where overall survival rates are low.
 With regard to the medicine’s side effects, the most frequent were mild to moderate in severity.
-The CHMP therefore decided that Yervoy’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+The Agency therefore decided that Yervoy’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+Despite longer survival with a dose of 10 mg per kg, the Agency recommended using Yervoy at a dose of 3 mg per kg because the dose of 10 mg per kg caused more side effects and worsened patients’ quality of life after the start of treatment.

 What measures are being taken to ensure the safe use of Yervoy?

-In addition, the company that makes Yervoy must ensure that all healthcare professionals expected to prescribe the medicine as well as patients are provided with a brochure with safety information on the medicine including the side effects related to the excessive activity of the immune system.
+The company that makes Yervoy must ensure that all healthcare professionals expected to prescribe the medicine as well as patients are provided with a brochure with safety information on the medicine including the side effects related to the excessive activity of the immune system.
 Patients will also receive from their doctor an alert card summarising key safety information on the medicine.
-The company is also obliged to complete a study comparing the effects of Yervoy in doses of 3 and 10 mg per kg bodyweight in treating advanced melanoma.

 Other information about Yervoy